 A row of recliners faces the tarmac on the far left side of the lounge.

 Fireplaces are popular features in airline lounges.
 I first encountered them maybe 20 years ago in Northwest Airline WorldClubs in Detroit and Minneapolis.
 A fireplace adds a relaxing, homey touch.
-People have enjoyed gathering around a fire for as long as there have been people.
+People have enjoyed gathering around a fire for as long as there have been people and the ability to make fires.

 All areas of the lounge have excellent views of the runways and ramp.

-The portion of the lounge devoted to food and dinning is just to the right as you enter.
+The portion of the lounge devoted to food and dining is just to the right as you enter.

 - Breakfast items including pancakes, oatmeal, and bread,